 Next, watch the assembly video from start to finish to see how I put the card together.
 I am also providing text steps below for those who cannot (or do not want to) watch the video.

 Once your pieces are cut, decorate the front of the house as you see fit.
 The circles go around the windows.
-The little accessories can go whether they fit.
+The little accessories can go wherever they fit.
 Just be careful not to cover any of the score lines.
 I used Spray Mount to get the small pieces to adhere cleanly to the front of the house.
 If you plan to put anything on the walls inside the house, do that now, too.

 Carefully fold the house along the score lines.

 Put glue on the narrow tab that sticks off the back of the house and attach the left side of the house over it.
 Fold it flat and allow it to dry flattened.
 This ensures the card will fold flat and not buckle later.

 Fold the tabs on the staircase piece, put glue on the tabs, and place in the house from the bottom.
 In my Fairy House, I put the staircase as far back in the house as it could go, but you can choose to put it anywhere.
 The important thing is to make sure the staircase is parallel to the front door and the tabs are glued on straight across from one another—this ensures the card can fold flat without a problem.

 Tip: If you’re going to hide the mouse in his little hole on the back of the card, glue him to the backside of the staircase so he’s visible when looking through the mouse hole.

 Glue any furniture, accessories, or notes you like to the rectangular pieces.
 Fold back the tabs on the rectangular pieces, then slide them into the house from the bottom as you did the staircase.
 I recommend you allow some space between each piece for a more three-dimensional look.

 Fold the roof hinge so each tab goes in the opposite direction from the others.